joshsherwood1/all-your-base/README.md

 The application is hosted here: https://sweater-weather-javascript.herokuapp.com/

-To access the endpoints using Postman, click on the boxes below.
+To access all four endpoints using Postman, click on the 'Run in Postman' button below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/5f110073b236340d109d)